+Figure 3 Scenario D

 RUN PROFILE

 Using Scenario D: Day Time, Clear conditions, 1000 hours

 The two Golden Eagles will use one route and will take off 15 minutes apart from each other traveling at a constant speed.
 The Golden Eagles will not deviate from the flight path.
 Munitions will deploy and fire upon specific enclaves to simulate MQ-45 lethality on enemy defense stations.
 One UGV will advance on the path towards a stationary vehicle to simulate enemy engagement to the convoy.
 Army units will establish a position in high areas to simulate an enemy insurgent posture.
 This run addresses COIs 1, 4, 5 and 10; MOEs 1.2, 4.1, 5.2 and 10.1.